HermanMartinus/justsketchme-frontend/_posts/2019-10-06-digital-body-kun.md

 title: "Digital body kun"
 date: 2019-10-06
 permalink: /digital-body-kun/
-description: "Why references and visual guides are important"
+description: "Why references and visual guides are important."
 image: /images/screenshots/body-kun.png
 ---
 *Use [JustSketchMe](/) for free online instead of a Body kun*